 Contributions from NHA, the Hydro Research Foundation, organizations throughout the industry, and individual givers fund the NHA Past Presidents’ Legacy Scholarship.
 We encourage everyone who supports the future of clean, renewable, affordable energy to join us in making tax-deductible contributions.

 NHA encourages industry companies to distribute information about the scholarship program to their employees, alma maters, local universities, trade schools, and community colleges.
 If you know of a deserving student, please forward the application materials.

-2018: Alec Jobbins of Lake Tahoe, CA is a Mechanical Engineering student at the University of California – Berkeley.
+2018: Alec Jobbins – Mechanical Engineering, University of California – Berkeley.

-2017: Jeremy is currently studying for his Masters in Regional Planning – Environmental and Land Use Planning at the University of Massachusetts – Amherst.
+2017: Jeremy Price – Regional Planning – Environmental and Land Use Planning, University of Massachusetts – Amherst.

-2015: Scott Schenkelberg, a University of Nebraska – Lincoln student pursuing a degree in Mechanical Engineering.
+2015: Scott Schenkelberg – Mechanical Engineering, University of Nebraska – Lincoln

-2014: Thomas John Decker, a State University of New York College of Environmental Science and Forestry student pursuing a degree in Environmental Engineering; and Nicole Peterson, University of Wyoming.
+2014: Thomas John Decker, Environmental Engineering, State University of New York College; and Nicole Peterson, Information Science and Technology, University of Wyoming.